-A Guild sweep should be able to provide you with good basic safety information on many aspects concerning your fire and fuel.
+A Certified Guild Chimney sweep will be able to provide you with good basic safety information on many aspects concerning your fire and fuel.
 They will make many basic safety checks during the sweeping of your chimney and most of these will not require comment.

 They check things like:

 - Is the chimney terminal safe to use with solid fuel?
 Sometimes it’s not and is potentially dangerous.

 - Does the chimney meet regulations regarding height, size or proximity to other structures?
 This is important to ensure it works properly.
 Unfortunately even some newly installed chimneys and flues are wrong.